mmcdermott1/SpectralMorphingPedal/README.md

 #### Usage
 Designed for the Bela platform, this application leverages real-time DSP for live performance and experimentation.
 GUI sliders enable interactive control over audio processing parameters.
 This is a simple prototype and when fully implemented, would integrate physical hardware to control system parameters.

+#### Acknowledgements

+The Morph class was adapted from Andrew McPherson’s Phase Vocoder examples from his series Real-Time Audio Programming with Bela.

+The PitchTracker was adapted from Alain de Cheveigné and Hideki Kawahara's YIN algorithm.

+This project was completed for the Music and Audio Programming Course at Queen Mary University of London, instructed by Adan Benito Temprano.